custom-components/ble_monitor/info.md

 - HHCCPOT002

   (FlowerPot, RoPot, broadcasts moisture and conductivity, 2 readings per minute, no battery info with firmware v1.2.6)

+- LYWSD03MMC

+  (small square body, segment LCD, broadcasts temperature and humidity once about a 10 minutes and battery once a hour, advertisements are encrypted, key needed!
+See [encryptors](#configuration-variables) option.

 *The amount of actually received data is highly dependent on the reception conditions (like distance and electromagnetic ambiance), readings numbers are indicated for good RSSI (Received Signal Strength Indicator) of about -70dBm till -75dBm.*